An

 my

-Capture the key childhood & early-teenage events from my memories before they become no-longer-recallable!!
+Capture my key childhood & early-teenage events **before** they become no-longer-recallable!!

 Dad